vonalven/vonalven.github.io/index.md

 Here-above is a graph depicting the worldwide presence of AirBnb from data obtained through [_Inside Airbnb_][Inside Airbnb].
 The bubbles sizes are proportional to the number of listings in each city.
-In total, approximatively 1.5 MIO listings are present in the dataset!
+In total, approximatively 1.5 millions listings are present in the dataset!

-With such astonishing numbers, one can’t help but wonder how to get a piece of the pie.
+With such astonishing numbers, one cannot help but wonder how to get a piece of the pie.
 More specifically, how can short term renting be turned into a sucessful business, to the point of being a source of income?
 If you are interested in the idea of subletting your properties and are considering AirBnb as the plateform to do so, then this data story